PHP Classes And Objects. Here’s What You Need To Know

 ?>

-Keyword self in the example means – current class.
-It is never preceded by dollar sign $ and always is followed by :: operator.
+The keyword self in the example means – current class.
+It is never preceded by the dollar sign $ and always is followed by:: operator.
 For example:

 self::$name

 The self keyword differs from this keyword.
-Keyword this is always preceded by a dollar sign $ and followed by the ->.
+The keyword this is always preceded by a dollar sign $ and followed by the ->.
 For example:

 $this->name